-Phase 2 Norovirus GI.1 or GII.4 Strain Challenge Study.
-We may conduct a challenge study with our monovalent GI.1 or GII.4 norovirus vaccine candidate dependent on the availability of resources, vaccine and challenge strains.
+Phase 2 Norovirus GI.1 Strain Challenge Study.
+We may conduct a challenge study with our monovalent GI.1 norovirus vaccine candidate dependent on the availability of resources and vaccine.

 Phase 2 Efficacy and Safety Trial.
 This trial will be designed to assess the safety, immunogenicity and possibly the efficacy of the bivalent vaccine in an expanded population of adults ranging in age from 18 to 49 years and step up to adults age 50 to 64, and 65 and older.